espruino/BangleApps/apps/schoolCalender/README.md

 # Bangle.js Calendar

 School Calender is a calender that you can see your upcoming classes or schedule.
+Keep in note that the events repeat weekly.

 ## Versions: